semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ### Examples {#examples}

-This section shows examples for common change detection scenarios.
+This section shows examples of common change detection scenarios.

 ```text title="When a directory changes"
 change_in('/backend/')